msaari/relevanssi/readme.txt

 == Changelog ==

+= 4.0.8 =
+* Fixed cases where Relevanssi added an ellipsis even if the excerpt was from the start of the post.
+* Highlighting now works with numeric search strings.
+* Improved highlighting for accented words.
+Thanks to Paul Ryan.
+* A surplus comma at the end of post exclusion setting won't break the search anymore.
+* Fixed instructions for adjusting the throttle limit.

 = 4.0.7 =
 * Recent post bonus is now applied to searches.
 * Exact term setting can now be disabled.